 - Ramp helps minimize litter tracking

-- So large that small dogs can get inside
+- Large enough that small dogs can get inside

-2. Sfozstra Cat Litter Box (Reduces Smell & Mess Successfully)
+2. Sfozstra Cat Litter Box (Best for Messy Cats)

-If you’re looking for a top entry litter box for large cats, this is my go-to.
-Finding a top opening litter box that has an entrance hole big enough for large breeds can be a challenge, but this litter tray does it perfectly.
-The tray itself is also jumbo-size, giving my cat enough space to comfortably do her business in privacy.
+If you’re looking for a top-entry litter box for large cats, this would be my go-to.
+Finding a top-opening litter box with an entrance hole big enough for large breeds can be a challenge, but this litter tray does it perfectly.
+The tray itself is also jumbo-size, which gave my cat enough space to comfortably do her business in privacy.

 This litter box is entirely enclosed, meaning mess and unpleasant smells are kept to a minimum.
 There is also a textured lid designed to help wipe your cat’s paws free from litter particles and reduce the mess that gets trodden around your home.
 Any litter box that keeps my house looking and smelling fresh while requiring minimal effort receives a yes from me.

 I also love the design of this litter box and think it looks sleek and stylish.
-Because the design is entirely contained you almost wouldn’t realize it was a litter box unless you knew.
+Because the design is entirely contained, you almost wouldn’t realize it was a litter box.